irlnathan/sails-generate-scaffold/README.md

 # sails-generate-scaffold

+###**Note:** This module requires Sails **v0.10.0-rc8** or higher.

 A `scaffold` generator for use with the Sails command-line interface.
-A `scaffold` generates a scaffold of a sails project.
-The scaffold consists of a user model, a controller with index, new, create, edit, update, and destroy actions, as well as the associated views.
+A `scaffold` generates a rudimentary model, CRUD controller actions (e.g. index, new, create, edit, update, and destroy), and corresponding views of a Sails project.
 The `scaffold` generator will also create a policy that enables flash messages for errors on the new and edit views.

 ### To install: